mikkelcato/uni-bach/uni-5-sem/gr/chpt/chpt-1.typ

 $
   tensor(Gamma, lambda, -mu nu) = pdv(x^lambda, y^alpha) pdv(y^alpha, x^mu, x^nu)
 $
 which is zero for flat space.
-This is our equation of motion in general relativity, and it is just the geodesic equation---see appendix.
+This is our equation of motion in general relativity, and it is just the geodesic equation---as we see later.

 Since the Christoffel symbol is zero for flat space it in some way encodes gravity, meaning there must be some relation between $Gamma tilde g$.
 To this end note that
 $